WPI Social Implications Of Computing

 Welcome to WPI's Social Implications Of Computing Course CS 3043

-Welcome to class.
-Here you will find the majority of documents relating to this class.
+Welcome to the course.
+Here you will find the majority of class content.

-Discussion Boards and other interactive features can be found on the WPI Canvas site for this course.
-Enjoy.
+Discussion Boards and other interactive features can be found on the WPI Canvas site.

 Syllabus